-We gave Reach for Home a new brand with the goals of clarifying the mission to help the homeless and strengthening its messaging to donors.
+We gave Reach for Home a new brand to clearly reflect its service in the community, and to strengthen its messaging to donors.

 Graybird believes that life-changing nonprofits deserve life-affirming brands.
 Never has this been more true than for North Sonoma County Services (NSCS).
 This small homeless services group was making a larger-than-life impact on the underserved residents who had lost housing or were at risk of doing so.
 But they fought an uphill battle everyday.
 The communities in and around Healdsburg nestled in the famed California wine country are perceived as affluent by many and immune to any homeless issues plagued by more populated centers in the rest of the county.
 However, according to the 2016 Sonoma County Homeless Census and Survey, nearly 3,000 adults and children live in Sonoma County without stable housing, which is three times higher than the national rate of homelessness.
 With little awareness of homeless support options, no emergency shelter in North Sonoma County and an environment with severe weather patterns, the implications were dire for residents when an accident, illness, layoff or act of domestic violence overturns their world.